 Yes, yes!
 Obviously after the shooting.
 When shooting I’m very focused on what I’m doing.
 Not always.
 However, it can happen that I have to add a little bit of oil to give a fresher look to the image or other ingredients.
-Other times after the shooting the food has become inedible and need to be discarded.
+Other times after the shooting the food has become inedible and needs to be discarded.
 I’ve been to restaurants many times where the food on the menu was beautiful, but then it came totally different.
 I don’t want anyone who sees my photos to feel disappointed.
 With the restaurants I work with, I can say I feel very lucky because they leave me a lot of freedom.
 We don’t want to disappoint customers.

 In China, as in other Asian countries, as well as being good, food must be visually beautiful.

 Yes especially beautiful.
 Everything is focused in be visual.
-I met some Italian restaurateurs who make some very good dishes, but the visual image isn’t the best, this doesn’t help them because here in Beijing there is a great demand that the dishes are varied, different, healthy and also visually appealing.
+I met some Italian restaurateurs who make some very good dishes, but the visual image isn’t the best, this doesn’t help them because here in Beijing there is a great demand that the dishes are varied, different, healthy, and also visually appealing.
 This stimulates the market and it’s a good thing because every restaurant has its peculiarity in the choice of dishes and in the care of the interiors.
 There is a lot of creative requests.

 You grew up in Italy.
 Has Italian culture and cuisine influenced your tastes?